zemanc/verification_atmospheric_model/README.md

 # Source code for verification of numerical weather and climate model executables

-Source code for "An Ensemble-Based Statistical Methodology to Detect Differences in Weather and Climate Model Executables"

-The files here contain the source coude that has been used to calculate some of the rejection rates presented in the paper "An Ensemble-Based Statistical Methodology to Detect Differences in Weather and Climate Model Executables" from Christian Zeman and Christoph Schär.
+The files here contain the source coude that has been used to calculate some of the rejection rates presented in the paper "An Ensemble-Based Statistical Methodology to Detect Differences in Weather and Climate Model Executables" from Christian Zeman and Christoph Schär in Geoscientific Model Development (https://doi.org/10.5194/gmd-2021-248).

 mwu_gpu_cp_sp_diff.py:
 Calculate rejection rates using the Mann-Whitney U test on a grid-cell